 Beyond bolstering your budding language skills with real conversation, listening to Italian podcasts is an excellent way to immerse yourself further in the language and get a feel for how Italian is actually spoken — not to mention cultural topics and current events that matter to Italian people.
-If you’re on the hunt for some engaging and helpful shows, here are eight of the best Italian podcasts for language learners.
+If you’re on the hunt for some engaging and helpful shows, here are some of the best Italian podcasts for language learners.

 Italian Podcasts For Language Learners